toddledev/documentation/docs/16-packages/01-overview/index.md

 ---
 title: Packages
-description: Learn about Nordcraft's package ecosystem to add pre-built components, formulas, and actions to your projects, and to share functionality with the community.
+description: Learn about Nordcraft's package ecosystem to add pre-built components, formulas, and actions to your projects.
 ---

 # Packages